 Students may apply for funding for student-driven research projects, collaborative or individual.
 For more information, visit bassconnections.duke.edu/student-research-awards.

-Duke Immerse offers 4.0-course-credit, semester-long academic experiences in which a small cohort of undergraduates enrolls in a set of four interrelated seminars focused around a significant global challenge.
+Duke Immerse offers 4.0-course-credit, semester-long academic experiences in which a small cohort of undergraduates enrolls in a set of four interrelated seminars focused around a significant global challenge or issue.
 Examples of current Duke Immerse themes include pandemics and health, urban governance, food studies, human rights, and migration.
 Duke Immerse programs are research intensive and often include travel, fieldwork, and experiential learning.
 All course credits and codes apply toward a student’s graduation requirements.
-Each Duke Immerse offering has a high faculty-student interaction, and many Duke Immerse students leverage their research for a senior thesis.
-Student experience data indicate that the Duke Immerse experience offers students a strong sense of academic belonging and that Duke Immerse students are much more likely to have a deeply meaningful connection with a faculty mentor.
+Each Duke Immerse offering has intensive faculty-student interaction, and many Duke Immerse students leverage their research for a senior thesis.
+Student experience data indicate that the Duke Immerse program offers students a strong sense of academic belonging and that Duke Immerse students are much more likely to have a deeply meaningful connection with a faculty mentor.

 The Focus Program